kieronbrowne/backbone-play/README.md

 backbone-play
 =============

-Seeing what might be possible with backbone.js
+Seeing what might be possible with backbone.js.

+Also trying to get a feel for the Asynchronous Module Definition (AMD) using RequireJS.

 Installation
 ---------------